Yixf-Education/killer_tools/README.md

 * [dorothea](https://bioconductor.org/packages/release/data/experiment/html/dorothea.html): Collection Of Human And Mouse TF Regulons
 * [metacell](https://github.com/tanaylab/metacell): Metacell - Single-cell mRNA Analysis
 * [ShinyCell](https://github.com/SGDDNB/ShinyCell#installation): Shiny Interactive Web Apps for Single-Cell Data
+* [SCEVAN](https://github.com/AntonioDeFalco/SCEVAN): R package that automatically classifies the cells in the scRNA data by segregating non-malignant cells of tumor microenviroment from the malignant cells.
+It also infers the copy number profile of malignant cells, identifies subclonal structures and analyses the specific and shared alterations of each subpopulation.

 ### 数据整合